 How to Test for a Lateral Pelvic Tilt

-The main test to check if you have a lateral pelvic tilt is to stand in front of a mirror and place a finger on your hip bones on either side, or identical parts of the hip bone on either side.
-If one finger is higher than the other then it’s most likely you do have a lateral pelvic tilt.
+The main test to check if you have a lateral pelvic tilt is to stand in front of a mirror and place a finger on either side of your hip bone.
+If one finger is higher than the other then it’s likely that you do have a lateral pelvic tilt.

 Causes of a Lateral Pelvic Tilt

 - Bad Posture Habits – If you hold your body in the same positions for hours each day, every day, for several months or years, your body’s tissues will adapt to this position.
-They will shorten or lengthen to hold your body in these positions even when you are not intentionally in them.
 Therefore if you constantly hold your body with one hip hiked up, your body may adapt to that position.
 We’ll discuss some of these positions later in the post.

-- Injuries and Structural issues – If you hurt yourself on one side in the past, then it’s possible you may raise one hip higher than the other to avoid pain or there is some structural damage.
-There’s also the other problem we mentioned of a true leg length discrepancy.
+- Injuries and Structural issues – If you hurt yourself on one side of your body in the past, then it’s possible you may raise one hip higher than the other to avoid pain in that area.
 In addition, if you’ve had reconstructive surgery on your leg, one leg may have changed length.
-In all of these situations, you will want to go and see a medical professional.
+In all of these situations, you will want to go and see a doctor just to be safe.